OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x20-1.md

 ## Overview

-The Android Network Security Configuration does not provide direct control over specific TLS versions (unlike ["iOS"](https://developer.apple.com/documentation/bundleresources/information_property_list/nsexceptionminimumtlsversion)), and starting with Android 10, the secure TLS version 1.3 is enabled by default for all TLS connections.
+The Android Network Security Configuration does not provide direct control over specific TLS versions (unlike ["iOS"](https://developer.apple.com/documentation/bundleresources/information_property_list/nsexceptionminimumtlsversion)), and starting with Android 10, [TLS v1.3 is enabled by default](https://developer.android.com/privacy-and-security/security-ssl#Updates%20to%20SSL) for all TLS connections.

 There are still several ways to enable insecure versions of TLS, including: